What You Need to Know about Insurance in Canada

 To summarize, know that there are many forms of coverage, including mortgage insurance, personal loan insurance, travel insurance, and lines of credit.
 Just make sure you give your insurer all the details of your situation, so they can recommend the right insurance products for you.

-The National Bank offers its newcomer customers a telephone assistance program, HelloCanada™.
+The National Bank offers its newcomer customers a telephone assistance program, Assistance service for newcomers™.
 Its representatives are available to answer questions related to immigration.

-To become a National Bank customer and to take advantage of HelloCanada™ assistance for new immigrants, click here.
+To become a National Bank customer and to take advantage of Assistance service for newcomers™ assistance for new immigrants, click here.

 Find more tips and advice about integrating and immigrating to Canada by signing up for the National Bank’s newsletter.